indieweb/indieauth-client-php/README.md

 ```

+The following scopes have special meaning to the authorization server and will request the user's full profile info instead of just verifying their profile URL:

+* `profile`
+* `email`

+Any other scopes requested are assumed to be scopes that will request an access token be returned and the library will request an access token from the token endpoint in the next step.

-### Handling the Callback
+### Handling the Redirect

-In your callback file, you just need to pass all the query string parameters to the library and it will take care of things!
-It will use the authorization or token endpoint it found in the initial step, and will check the authorization code or exchange it for an access token as appropriate.
+In your redirect file, you just need to pass all the query string parameters to the library and it will take care of things!
+It will use the authorization or token endpoint it found in the initial step, and will use the authorization code to verify the profile information or get an access token depending on whether you've requested any scopes.

-The result will be the response from the authorization endpoint, which will contain the user's final `me` URL as well as the access token if you requested one or more scopes.
+The result will be the response from the authorization endpoint or token, which will contain the user's final `me` URL as well as the access token if you requested one or more scopes.

 If there were any problems, the error information will be returned to you as well.

-The library takes care of canonicalizing the user's URL, as well as checking that the final URL is on the same domain as the entered URL.
+The library takes care of verifying the final returned profile URL has the same authorization endpoint as the entered URL.

 Example `redirect.php` file: